France's leftist rulers reel as Peugeot axes jobs

 Appearing on the national evening news to hammer home his point, Montebourg said he would meet with unions in the coming days to look at possible alternatives.

-"This is an earthquake for the French economy," he told TF1, adding that the car industry had received 4 billion euros (3.16 billion pounds) of aid just a few years ago, in the form of government loans, a popular cash-for-clunkers scheme and various other schemes.
+"This is an earthquake for the French economy," he told TF1, adding that the car industry had received 4 billion euros of aid just a few years ago, in the form of government loans, a popular cash-for-clunkers scheme and various other schemes.

 "The government wants the truth," he said.